-Ruthenium also belongs to the platinum group and is one of the rarest, which makes it pretty expensive.
-But as its usage is lower than of other PG metals, its market is much smaller as well.
+Ruthenium also belongs to the platinum group and is one of the rarest, making it pretty expensive.
+But as its usage is lower than other PG metals, its market is much smaller.

-Mostly, ruthenium is used in electronics.
-Being cheaper then rhodium and having very similar properties, it is usually used for electric contacts, wires, and electrodes production.
+Mainly, ruthenium is used in electronics.
+Being cheaper than rhodium and having very similar properties, it is usually used for electric contacts, wires, and electrodes production.
 It also serves as a catalyst in electrochemistry.

 A lot of manufacturers use it as a strengthening element for platinum or palladium alloys to improve their properties.
 A few interesting utilization areas for ruthenium are radiotherapy in medicine, exposure of latent fingerprints, and fountain pen nibs production.

 And soon, the price of the metal may get even higher.
-Today the scientific community actively researches its ability to absorb light as it may help to develop new low-cost solar energy systems.
+Today the scientific community actively researches its ability to absorb light to help develop new low-cost solar energy systems.

 ISO currency code: XAG.

 Major producers: Mexico, Peru, China, Russia, Poland, Chile, Bolivia, Australia, United States.